MarcusJohnson91/OVIA/README.md

 ===========
 OVIA depends on FoundationIO for various subsystems, like Text handling (especially Unicode), File/Network access, bit reading/writing, and more.
 * So either clone OVIA with the `--recurse-submodules` flag, or  if you've already cloned it you can use `git submodule update --init --recursive` to clone FoundationIO.
+* OVIA also includes a submodule containing the proprietary LIVC project that won't be checked out without the correct access rights; ignore any warnings about it.